Jim Lucas (politician): Facebook posts about race and slavery

 In August 2019, Lucas was caught in controversy after posting a photo of a noose under a photo of a black man convicted of rape.
-Later, in May of 2020, Lucas was once again caught in controversy for posting a meme that was perceived to contain racist stereotypes of black children, leading to his removal from several study committees by House Speaker Todd Huston.
+Later, in May 2020, Lucas was once again caught in controversy for posting a meme that was perceived to contain racist stereotypes of black children, leading to his removal from several study committees by House Speaker Todd Huston.
 In March 2021, Lucas received criticism for comments made about slavery in a Facebook live video.

 Uvalde shooting

-In June 2022, Lucas faced widespread backlash over a post on Facebook which suggested that the Robb Elementary School shooting was a false flag operation, with some comparing the comments Lucas made on the shooting to those made by conspiracy theorist Alex Jones.
+In June 2022, Lucas faced widespread backlash over a post on Facebook which suggested that the Robb Elementary School shooting was a false flag operation, with some comparing the comments Lucas made on the shooting to those made by alt-right conspiracy theorist Alex Jones.

-Quoting Joseph Goebbels
+Joseph Goebbels quote

 In August 2022, Lucas received more backlash after posting a quote attributed to Nazi propagandist Joseph Goebbels on his Facebook account.
-Lucas would later follow up on the post and refused to apologize for the post.
+Lucas later followed up on the post and refused to issue an apology.

+DUI arrest

+On May 31, 2023, Indiana State Police reported that Lucas was arrested after crashing his vehicle into a guard rail on the I-65 just north of Seymour around midnight.
+Lucas had left the scene in the vehicle, driving the wrong way down an entrance ramp.
+He told officers he had swerved to avoid a deer.
+The ISP reported officers from the Seymour Police Department found the vehicle parked behind a business almost three miles from the crash site, having been driven there on two bare rims and a flat tire.
+He was arrested by a trooper from the ISP-Versailles Post for driving while intoxicated and leaving the scene of an accident.
+On June 12, 2023, Lucas agreed to enter a plea agreement pleading guilty to two misdemeanor charges of operating a vehicle while intoxicated and leaving the scene of an accident.
+He will serve a suspended sentence of 240 days for the two charges and serve one year on probation.

+Statehouse gun incident

+On January 30, 2024, Lucas was recorded by a student as having flashed a handgun at a group of Burris Laboratory School students who were visiting the Statehouse to urge state lawmakers to introduce laws aimed at curbing gun violence.
+His actions faced criticism from Republican House Speaker Todd Huston as well as Democratic representatives Sue Errington and Phil GiaQuinta.

 Personal life

-Lucas and his wife, Lynn, have three children.
+Lucas and his ex-wife, Lynn, have three children.